PJUllrich/workflow-demo/README.md

-# Workflow Proof of Concept
+# Document Processing Workflow - Proof of Concept

-This repository is a proof-of-concept, brain-teaser demo for designing and implement a document processing workflow.
-It's an exercise in designing composable workflows that can be configured by a user without the need of a code release.
+This repository contains a proof-of-concept, brain-teaser exercise for designing and implementing a document processing workflow.
+It's an exercise in designing composable workflows that a user can configure through e.g. a UI and that can be used immediately without the need of a code release.

-I implemented this as an exercise in Software Architecture.
-You may use this solution in your own product, but please let me know which challenges you encounter so that I can improve this architecture.
+> I implemented this as an exercise in Software Architecture.
+You may use this solution in your own product, but please let me know which challenges you encounter so that I can improve the architecture.
 Thanks!

 ## Architecture Overview